awwad/uptane/README.md

 >>> ds.update_cycle()
 ```

 Note, both the image and director repositories have been compromised.
-The primary installs the
+As a
-*firmware.img*, however, the secondary does not.
-Unfortunately, an attack of this kind,
+result, unfortuantely, in an attack of this kind Secondary would install this
-where all available repositories are compromised, would not be blocked in practice because both
-director and image repositories are compromised.
+malicious firmware.img, which neither the Primary nor the
+Secondary have any way of knowing is malicious, since every necessary key has
+signed metadata for that image.

 For demonstration purposes, the secondary detects that a malicious file is installed.
 The secondary
 client in the demo code prints a banner indicating that the *firmware.img* image was malicously